-Now, for the advantages of a rollover to an IRA (option 4 if you’re keeping track).
+Now, for the advantages of a rollover to an IRA (option four if you’re keeping track).

 Advantages of a 401(k) or 403(b) Rollover

-First, you can pick an IRA provider who is known for their commitment to low fees and investment variety.
+First, you can pick an IRA provider known for its commitment to low fees and investment variety.

 In addition, while a 401(k) or 403(b) will offer a curated list of investing options, an IRA will give you access to a much larger list of funds.